leezimu516/log-analysis/README.md

 -[download the data](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip)

 ### running this task
-Start the Vagrant by 'vagrant up' and then log into it with 'vagrant ssh'
+Start the Vagrant by `vagrant up` and then log into it with `vagrant ssh`

-To load the data, run command 'psql -d news -f newsdata.sql'
+To load the data, run command `psql -d news -f newsdata.sql`

-To execute the program run 'prthon analysis-db.py' in your terminal
+To execute the program run `prthon analysis-db.py` in your terminal